miletic-deyan/britva/README.md

 ## Deployment Options

+### Vercel

+This project is configured for easy deployment to Vercel, a platform optimized for frontend frameworks and serverless functions.

+To deploy to Vercel:

+1. Run the deployment helper script:

+    ```bash
+    ./deploy-to-vercel.sh
+    ```

+2. Follow the prompts to complete the deployment process

+Benefits of Vercel:

+-   Zero configuration deployment
+-   Global CDN with automatic HTTPS
+-   Preview deployments for pull requests
+-   Serverless architecture that scales automatically

+For detailed instructions, see [VERCEL_DEPLOYMENT.md](VERCEL_DEPLOYMENT.md)

 ### Laravel Cloud

-This project is configured for easy deployment to Laravel Cloud, the official hosting platform for Laravel applications.

-To deploy to Laravel Cloud:

-1. Sign up for a [Laravel Cloud](https://cloud.laravel.com/) account
-2. Connect your Git repository
-3. Follow the deployment steps in the [Laravel Cloud Deployment Guide](LARAVEL_CLOUD_DEPLOYMENT.md)

-Benefits of Laravel Cloud:

--   Deploy in under 60 seconds
--   Automatic scaling based on traffic
--   Managed databases, caches, and object storage
--   Global CDN and DDoS protection
--   Zero configuration needed
+For Laravel Cloud deployment, please refer to [LARAVEL_CLOUD_DEPLOYMENT.md](LARAVEL_CLOUD_DEPLOYMENT.md)

 ### Custom Deployment

-For custom deployment options, you can use the included GitHub Actions CD workflow:
+For custom deployment options, you can use the included GitHub Actions CD workflow.
+See the [Custom Deployment](#required-secrets-for-custom-cd) section below.

-1. Add the required GitHub Secrets (see below)
-2. Push to the main branch to trigger deployment

 #### Required Secrets for Custom CD